-9.6 First Week Assessment of Prerequisite Skills:
+9.6 First Weeks Assessment of Skills:

-This rapid assessment is completed by staff in school and in residential life from initial observations of performance.
+This rapid assessment is completed by school and house staff from initial observations of performance.
 It enables The Loddon School to review progress from admission onwards with particular reference to skills needed for school and residential care.
-It also forms part of the review of performance of the School to ensure children make progress over time.
+It also forms part of the review of performance of the school to ensure children make progress over time.